Oil Theft: 'I Feel Bad Because My Family Will Be Disappointed In Me But I Believe God' - Suspect | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Oil Theft: ‘I Feel Bad Because My Family Will Be Disappointed In Me But I Believe God’ – Suspect

-The Nigerian Military alongside the Tantita Security Network intercepted an Oil vessel that is responsible for oil theft through the oil wells in the Niger Delta.
-A prime suspect who was identified as Odubiyi Samson has alleged that their mission was not relayed to them by the man who had chartered the vessel.
-He said to the pressmen that he feels sad because his family would be disappointed watching him in such a situation on television.
-According to him, he and his men didn’t know that they were coming to load oil from the Niger Delta oil wells.
+The Tantita Security Network, in collaboration with the Nigerian Military, intercepted an oil vessel involved in the illegal extraction of oil from the Niger Delta wells.
+A primary suspect, Odubiyi Samson, claimed that they had not been informed about their mission by the individual who chartered the vessel.
+Speaking to the media, he expressed his sorrow, knowing that his family would be disheartened to see him in such a predicament on television.
+According to Samson, neither he nor his crew were aware that they were being sent to load oil from the Niger Delta wells.

 )